energywebfoundation/ocn-node/README.md

 ocn.node.url = http://localhost:8080
 ```

-Results in requesting platforms obtaining OCPI module endpoints starting with `http://localhost:8080`, for
+means that parties receive module enpoints starting with `http://localhost:8080`, for
-example `http://localhost:8080/ocpi/2.2/sender/locations` for the locations module's sender interface.
+example `http://localhost:8080/ocpi/2.2/sender/locations` (the locations module's sender interface).

-Likewise, for a public node on the test network, the url would be `https://server.example.com`.
-This would translate
+Likewise, for a public node that accepts outside connections, the url might include the domain name, for example
-to `https://server.example.com/ocpi/2.2/sender/locations`.
-Be sure to include the protocol so that connected platforms
+`https://server.example.com`.
+This would translate to `https://server.example.com/ocpi/2.2/sender/locations`.
+Be sure
-can correctly parse the endpoints provided.
+to include the protocol so that connected platforms can correctly parse the endpoints provided.

-On startup, the OCN client will ensure that the public URL set is reachable.
-Additionally, there is different
+On startup, the OCN client will ensure that the public URL set by the administrator is reachable.
+Additionally, there is
-behaviour within this check depending on which mode the client is running in.
+different behaviour within this check depending on which mode the client is running in.
 See section 1.5 for more details.

 #### 1.2.
 Connecting to a Database

 The `dev` properties connects the node to an in-memory database, which will not persist data across node restarts.
-If running the node in a test or production environment with Postgres installed, copy from the `psql` properties file
+If running the node in a test or production environment with Postgres installed, copy from the `prod` properties file
 instead:

 ```
-cp application.psql.properties application.local.properties
+cp application.prod.properties application.prod-edit.properties
 ```

 The node may also be connected to a different database.
 This requires installing the relevant database driver as